 Apparently, somewhere over the mountains and the sea, God has a river flowing with love.
 And, when they are truly in a state of worship, a person can actually feel a God-song rising up in them.
-While it would be nice to know the location of such a river or the sensation of a “God-song,” the problem is that neither of these claims are true, despite the fact that they are lyrics found in two popular worship songs that have been sung for years by Christians all over the world.
+This World Christian Organization would like to know the location of such a river or the sensation of a “God-song,” the problem is that neither of these claims are true, despite the fact that they are lyrics found in two popular worship songs that have been sung for years by Christians all over the world.
 While the intentions of the writers of such lyrics are likely good and their motives surely pure, such phrases present false realities far from an accurate representation of God and the Christian faith.
 The trends in the material being written, recorded, and universally sung are often so far-fetched that they are laughable to both the believing and non-believing culture alike.
 Instead of being deeply saturated in the imagery of the Psalms, current songs are sinking in shallow and simply unintelligent metaphors and rhymes.
 Instead of serving as a soapbox for sound doctrine, lyrics are full of incomplete or incorrect theology.
 And instead of using song to meet a person in the depths of a valley with the fullness of the gospel, music that is supposedly Christian offers unrealistic portrayals of life as a believer.
 All the while, followers and worshippers of God are growing increasingly desensitized to it.

 It is safe to say that desensitization is rarely a positive movement for Christians, in almost any realm.
 Whether it is desensitization to the poverty and injustice so easily observed in the world, or to tainted mindsets and behaviors concerning sex, money and power, to become desensitized often requires compromise of conviction and principle.
 One of the great crises on the brink of today’s Christian culture involves a gradual but steady desensitization to the detrimental faults that plague it’s music.
 As standards for what is appropriate music for the presence of God lower and lower, so do believers and entire churches settle.
 Week after week, worship pastors find no harm in leading their congregations in singing lyrics that aren’t based on the Bible or even necessarily what is true of God.
 The problem is evident outside of the church as well.
 Day after day during their long drive home from work, the Christian’s car radio blares popular, intellectually dull music.
 And, in both scenarios, the Christian is forced to indulge such music because it’s all that is dictated to them.
 Thus, desensitization occurs.
 Songwriters will continue to write without accountability as long as worship leaders and radio stations continue to play their music.